jpswelch/NFT-dashboard/README.md

 ## Feedback and Support

-If you have any questions, comments and feedback regarding this code template, please message us on Discord: https://covalenthq.com/discord
+If you have any questions, comments and feedback regarding this code template, please message us on [Discord](https://covalenthq.com/discord).